julianjohannesen/Udacity-SQL-Notes/query-examples.md

 Midwest	|Alcoa	|3778
 Midwest	|Altria Group |21887

-## 7. Use a right join to create a table that shows the name of the one account that does not have any orders in the orders table.
+## 7. Use a left or right join to create a table that shows the name of the one account that does not have any orders in the orders table.
 The table should show the name of the account and the orders total for that account (NULL in this case).

 ```sql
 select a.name, o.total